rehierl/abstract-properties/x-todo-resolve/html-issues.md

   almost guaranteed to grow ways past the scope of this repository

-# the tag-based syntax

-- visually derive the tag-based syntax
-- i.e. push a node into its start-tag
-- the document order is the doctree's pre-order trace

-a tag soup ain't no (fucking) node tree
-- derive the family of scopes from a tag soup
-- the tag-based syntax is an application of generic properties, which is an application of order theory

-the some-but-not-all qualifier
-- an end-tag separates a node's type-1 (t1) descendants
-  from its remaining t2 descendants - i.e. from the
-  subsequent siblings and their t1 descendants
-- or - from the next subsequent sibling and its t2 descendants
-- as such, an end-tag provides a clear definition for the some-but-not-all case/qualifier
-- a partition of its type-2 descendants

-has consequences in regards to ..
-- the start-/end-tags
-- each node corresponds with its start-tag
-- a node's end-tag marks the end of the node's type-1 scope - nothing more
-- "visiting a node" in general only corresponds with processing the node's start-tag
-- the enter/exit order as an order of events
-- "entering and exiting node"

 # the dom "tree"

 - point out the implementation-specific